 In short – It is the enforcing entity of the ADA.

 The DOJ sent to Congress a letter dated September 25, 2018 addressing and clarifying the organization’s views on whether or not websites are included in Title III of the ADA.

 Despite the lack of clear regulations, the DOJ confirmed its belief that websites should be considered places of public accommodation.

 “The Department first articulated its interpretation that the ADA applies to public accommodations’ websites over 20 years ago.
 This interpretation is consistent with the ADA’s…requirement that the goods, services, privileges, or activities provided by places of public accommodation be equally accessible to people with disabilities.”

-Despite the lack of clear regulations regarding web technologies and Title III, that has not stopped lawyers from pursuing successful cases regarding digital accessibility.
+Despite the lack of clear regulations regarding web technologies, ADA compliance website, and Title III, that has not stopped lawyers from pursuing successful cases regarding digital accessibility.

 One of the most well-known cases, Robles v.
 Domino’s Pizza Inc., in 2019, found the pizza chain giant subject to the regulations under Title III in all regards to their website and mobile applications.

 This landmark case is setting a larger trend for other lawsuits regarding web technologies.

 Other companies like Netflix and Amazon– and even superstar Beyonce herself– have all spent millions of dollars fighting digital accessibility suits.
 In fact, many well-known company websites have been sued for not complying with the ADA.